Roamingmistake/Hackdonalds/README.md

 # Conclusion:
 The Hackdonalds Intigriti CTF challenge demonstrated the critical importance of secure configuration for both middleware components and XML parsers.
-By exploiting CVE-2025-29927 to bypass authentication and leveraging an XXE vulnerability in a poorly secured XML parser, we achieved arbitrary file disclosure and ultimately retrieved the flag.
+By exploiting CVE-2025-29927 to bypass authorization and leveraging an XXE vulnerability in a poorly secured XML parser, we achieved arbitrary file disclosure and ultimately retrieved the flag.
 This multi-step exploitation chain underscores the necessity of defense in depth.
 Properly configuring XML parsers and robustly validating HTTP headers can help prevent such vulnerabilities from being exploited in production environments.

 # References:
 https://threatprotect.qualys.com/2025/03/25/next-js-middleware-authorization-bypass-vulnerability-cve-2025-29927/